evennia/evennia/evennia/contrib/base_systems/ingame_python/README.md

 You can now enter `:wq` to leave the editor by saving the callback.

-If you enter `@call north`, you should see that "can_traverse" now has an active callback.
-You can use `@call north = can_traverse` to see more details on the connected callbacks:
+If you enter `call north`, you should see that "can_traverse" now has an active callback.
+You can use `call north = can_traverse` to see more details on the connected callbacks:

 ```
-@call north = can_traverse
+call north = can_traverse
 +--------------+--------------+----------------+--------------+--------------+
 |       Number | Author       | Updated        | Param        | Valid        |
 +~~~~~~~~~~~~~~+~~~~~~~~~~~~~~+~~~~~~~~~~~~~~~~+~~~~~~~~~~~~~~+~~~~~~~~~~~~~~+